 Cancer is a scary word for anyone to hear, and more people are hearing it than we might think.
 In 2017 alone an estimated 1,688,780 new cancer cases will be diagnosed in the United States alone.
 An estimated 600,920 cancer cases will result in deaths.
-Cancer treatments, such as chemotherapy and radiation are aggressive and come with their own set of damaging qualities.
+Cancer treatments, such as chemotherapy and radiation are aggressive and hold a variety of damaging qualities.
 These treatments have a list of side effects including anemia, bleeding and bruising, delirium, edema, hair loss, fertility issues, nerve problems and pain.
 The side effects of the treatments alone can leave a cancer patient in a debilitating state.
 But there may be hope on the horizon.
 CBD is proving to be an anticancer agent that can pull its weight in health care.
-An article published in the American Association for Cancer Research, CBD was found to actually kill breast cancer cells.
+A research article published in the American Association for Cancer Research, found that CBD may actually kill breast cancer cells.
 The data collected from this study suggests that CBD specifically targeted cancer cells resulting in little to no damage to normal breast tissue.
-This cannot be said with chemotherapy which can be harmful to healthy cells, leading to some fairly nasty side effects.
+Unlike with chemotherapy which can be harmful to healthy cells, leading to some fairly nasty side effects.

 CBD isn’t only beneficial internally, CBD oil is also good for the skin.
 CBD creams, salves and balms open opening up more options for using CBD oil.
 Though CBD can help keep skin healthy in general, one super power that this oil has is treating acne.
 50 million people each year are plagued with acne.
 Drug stores are continuously stocked with a variety of acne products all competing to be the best option.
 Add CBD to the shelf, and we may just have a winner.
 According to Dr. Tama Biro, a Hungarian scientist who conducted a study on CBD for acne, CBD could be a viable option for acne treatment.
 When Dr. Biro took an isolated group of cells and applied CBD oil to them, he saw something intriguing.
 The endocannabinoids that our body naturally produces help with hair growth, oil production and immune response in the skin.
 If our body produces too much endocannabinoid anandamide (the body’s version on THC), the oil production increases which could lead to acne.
 However, when CBD oil was applied to the group of cells, Dr. Biro found that it actually helped to sedate the sebaceous glands.
 Dr. Biro also noted that because of CBD’s effectiveness as an anti-inflammatory, this could also help with inflamed skin as well.

 CBD has also been tested in addiction research.
-In a study published in 2013, a group of 24 smokers were chosen at random to be in a double-blind, placebo controlled study to evaluate the effectiveness of CBD oil for nicotine addicts.
-The smokers were then given either an inhaler with CBD or a placebo.
-After a week of treatment, those who had received the placebo had not experienced any difference in their cigarette usage.
-However, those who were given the CBD inhaler showed a 40% drop in cigarettes smoked that week.
+In a study conducted by the the University College London, 24 candidates who consider themselves as smokers, were picked at random to take part in a double blind study under placebo controlled analysis to evaluate the effectiveness of CBD oil for nicotine addicts.
+The group of 24 smokers were handed an inhaler which included CBD, or either a complete placebo.
+After a week of treatment, those who had been given the placebo had not experienced any difference in their cigarette usage.
+However, those who were given the CBD inhaler displayed a drop of 40% in cigarettes smoked that week.
 The smokers who were given CBD experienced fewer cravings in all, showing that CBD could help with withdrawals.